 Stetson University's Graduate Admissions office accepts applications for all graduate business programs on a rolling basis.
 In order to prepare you for admission to your program of choice, the priority application dates listed below secure first priority for class registration.
-The final application date ensures that your application will be reviewed in a timely fashion and given ample time for class registration and managing tuition and funding options.
+The final application date ensures that your application will be reviewed in a timely fashion and given ample time for class registration, managing tuition and funding options.

 Required Application Materials